-1 from the use of otherwise standard volumes of 2 low-solute/sodium intravenous fluid."
-3 And then he goes on in (5) to say: 4 "The guidance provided in both editions in respect 5 of investigation, fluid management and other aspects is 6 otherwise essentially the same.
-The later edition 7 however requires the user to refer to separate chapters: 8 (a) on fluid, electrolyte and acid-base disturbance 9 the section on low sodium and water intoxication and 10 SIADH; (b) on endocrine disorders syndrome of 11 inappropriate secretion of antidiuretic hormone; (c) on 12 disorders of the central nervous system in the section 13 dealing with raised intracranial pressure in focal 14 ischaemic brain insult."
-15 Then he finally concludes that: 16 "The latter edition later expands the neurology 17 section on management of raised intracranial pressure by 18 pressure monitoring, but removes a specific warning on 19 usage of [Solution No. 18]."
-20 Are you able to assist with that in whether what is 21 being indicated in that later edition is in fact 22 pointing to a change in practice or recommending 23 a change in practice from that which was being advocated 24 by the earlier edition or whether it is framing the when the earlier edition was out and Professor Young makes a point that if they hadn't kept up-to-date with the new edition, they'd be criticised, so it's a bit of a double standard to criticise them backwards.
-A. I think his understanding, Dr MacFaul's understanding, is that that homoeostatic mechanism was what was leading the requirement and so that it would in fact be, if required, a higher amount of sodium.
-But of course, it isn't explicit.
-11 MS ANYADIKE-DANES: Can I put to you that part of his report, just so that maybe that assists you to look at it as you speak to it.
+- from the use of otherwise standard volumes of - low-solute/sodium intravenous fluid." - And then he goes on in (5) to say: - "The guidance provided in both editions in respect - of investigation, fluid management and other aspects is - otherwise essentially the same.
+The later edition - however requires the user to refer to separate chapters: - (a) on fluid, electrolyte and acid-base disturbance -- - the section on low sodium and water intoxication and - 10 SIADH; (b) on endocrine disorders -- syndrome of - inappropriate secretion of antidiuretic hormone; (c) on 11 - disorders of the central nervous system in the section 13 dealing with raised intracranial pressure in focal - 14 ischaemic brain insult."

+- 15 Then he finally concludes that: - 16 "The latter edition later expands the neurology - ection on management of raised intracranial pressure by - pressure monitoring, but removes a specific warning on 18 - 19 usage of [Solution No. 18]." - 20 Are you able to assist with that in whether what is - 21 being indicated in that later edition is in fact - 22 pointing to a change in practice or recommending - a change in practice from that which was being advocated 23 - by the earlier edition or whether it is framing the 24 - practice in a slightly different way?
+That's the thing 25

+- various doctors here would have been trained at the time - when the earlier edition was out and Professor Young - makes a point that if they hadn't kept up-to-date with - the new edition, they'd be criticised, so it's a bit of - a double standard to criticise them backwards. - 6 A. I think his understanding, Dr MacFaul's understanding, - is that that homoeostatic mechanism was what was leading - the requirement and so that it would in fact be, if - required, a higher amount of sodium.
+But of course, it - 10 isn't explicit.

+- 11 MS ANYADIKE-DANES: Can I put to you that part of his - 12 report, just so that maybe that assists you to look at - 13 it as you speak to it.
 It's 238-004-001.
-This is Dr MacFaul's report.
-If you see under "Reasoning", if we take from the later edition under (4): "The later edition confines its advice in the section on acute encephalopathy on fluid management to the maintenance of homoeostasis and to the use of fluid restriction in hyponatraemia.
-Maintenance of homoeostasis implies connection and management of hyponatraemia associated with water overload and/or various doctors here would have been trained at the time
+This is - Dr MacFaul's report.
+If you see under "Reasoning", - if we take from the later edition under (4): 15 - 16 "The later edition confines its advice in the - 17 section on acute encephalopathy on fluid management to - the maintenance of homoeostasis and to the use of fluid - restriction in hyponatraemia.
+Maintenance of 19 - homoeostasis implies connection and management of - hyponatraemia associated with water overload and/or 21 - 22 SIADH by adjustment of the intravenous fluid regime and - 23 the quidance implicates inappropriate intravenous fluid - 2.4 management in the production of hyponatraemia by which - is implied (but not stated in the later edition) change

-25 practice in a slightly different way?
-That's the thing

-- 22 SIADH by adjustment of the intravenous fluid regime and - 23 the quidance implicates inappropriate intravenous fluid - management in the production of hyponatraemia by which - is implied (but not stated in the later edition) change 25